aaravzen/Synthy/README.md

 - [LMMS](https://lmms.io/) or another linux-compatible DAW
 - [Open-source sample box written for raspi](https://github.com/josephernest/SamplerBox) possibly worth submoduling or partially copying.
 - May want to pull some sequencing from classic track midi data from somewhere like [here](http://www.kunstderfuge.com/)
+- [ORAC](https://github.com/TheTechnobear/Orac) is a virtual modular synth running on PD.
+I think we'll probably end up building on top of this, although I don't know if we'll give users full modular capability out of the box.
+Would have to find a clean implementation, for which I have to understand ORAC better.

 # Software Ideation
 - If we can write a wrapper that surrounds some of the above software options/inspiration that provides the capability to sample and sequence/loop (basically a hardware format of [this](https://youtu.be/kxV60u_OAuI) functionality) that would be ideal.